Treatment of Hearing loss

 • When otitis media is caused by Eustachian tube dysfunction, an incision is made in the tympanic membrane, or eardrum, and a drain (or transtympanic ventilation tubes) inserted through the hole.
 This procedure communicates the middle ear with the outer ear, thus replacing the dysfunctioning Eustachian tube.

-• Tympanoplasty is a surgical procedure conducted to repair alterations in the eardrum (particularly perforations), the ossicular chain or both.
+• Tympanoplasty is a surgical procedure conducted to repair alterations in the eardrum (particularly perforations), and can be accompanied by reconstructive surgery of the ossicles.

 • A mastoidectomy is a set of surgical interventions used to treat chronic otitis by removing any damaged areas in the different cavities of the middle ear and mastoid bone.